 Do you speak Filipino?
 Check out how you can become a guest writer.

-What are your favorite useful phrases when travelling the Philippines?
+What are your favorite useful phrases when travelling in the Philippines?

 Photo by Beegee49